elastic/apm/specs/agents/field-limits.md

 ### Truncating field values

-When field values exceed the maximum allowed number of unicode characters, agents SHOULD truncate the valiues to fit the maximum allowed length, replacing the last character of the eventual value with the ellipsis chracter (unicode character `U+2026`: "&#x2026;").
+When field values exceed the maximum allowed number of unicode characters, agents SHOULD truncate the values to fit the maximum allowed length, replacing the last character of the eventual value with the ellipsis character (unicode character `U+2026`: "&#x2026;").